West Indian Ocean coelacanth: Anatomy and physiology

-The average weight of Latimeria chalumnae is 80 kg (176 lb), and they can reach up to 2 m (6.5 ft) in length.
+The average weight of Latimeria chalumnae is 45 kg (99 lb), and average 1.5 metres (5 ft).
 Adult females are slightly larger than males.
 Latimeria chalumnae exhibit a deep royal blue color with spots used as a camouflage tactic for hunting prey.
 Similar anatomical adaptations include the abundance of visual cells such as rods to help see when light is limited.
 This combined with the West Indian Ocean coelacanth's large eyes aid seeing in dark water.

 Similar to cartilaginous fish, Latimeria chalumnae has a rectal gland, pituitary gland, pancreas, and spinal cord.
 To balance osmotic pressure, these fish adopt an efficient mechanism of osmoregulation by retaining urea in their blood.

 Latimeria chalumnae are an ovoviviparous species, which means that they retain their eggs internally until they hatch.
 They also have low fecundity due to their long gestation period of around 12 months, though not much is known about their age of sexual maturity.

+Latimeria chalumnae have chorodial tapetum lucidum, which reflects light through the retina, increasing the fraction of light absorbed by the visual pigments in the retina.